 Louisiana has a high number of bodily injury claims.
 And since bodily injury claims tend to cost more, on average, than property damage claims alone, this could affect your Louisiana car insurance rates.

-According to a 2011 study from the Insurance Research Council, 13 percent of drivers in Louisiana were uninsured in 2009.
-That's about the same as the national average of 13.8 percent.
+According to the Insurance Research Council, about 14 percent of drivers in Louisiana were uninsured in 2012.
+That was above the national average of 12.6 percent.

 Hurricanes and tropical storms